Curriculum & Requirements

 • 3 to 6 credits of PSYC courses outside the Clinical area

-• Community-based practica sufficient to achieve program objectives and reflect readiness for internship (minimum 450 hours)
+• Community-based practica sufficient to achieve program objectives and reflect readiness for internship (minimum 400 hours of direct, face-to-face client contact)

 • Comprehensive examination